-Chances are that you need both hands to count them all.
+Chances are that you need both hands to count them all, and them some.
 With so many applications in use, you’re going to want to invest in a SaaS management platform that makes it easy to keep track of all your tools.

 What is SaaS management?